 An RFP (or request for proposal) is crucial when outsourcing a process like recruitment or creative work.
 It’s a request for a company to pitch for your hiring project so that you can weigh up your options based on what your business requires and the projects you have in mind.
 The competitive nature of the process helps ensure you’re working with qualified vendors who aren’t overcharging for their services, and you’re finding a recruitment provider who is the best fit for your company in terms of culture, ideas, work ethic and skill.

 Crafting an RFP can be challenging regardless of what industry you’re in.
 Recruitment is no exception.
-Therefore, if you’re writing an RFP for hiring purposes, it should be the same as any other brief you write and help to the same standards.
+Therefore, if you’re writing an RFP for hiring purposes, it should be the same as any other brief you write.
+It’s important to help you set the standards and ensure all parties are on the same page.
 Otherwise, the pitching process will be less enjoyable on both sides of the deck.

 A pitch is no good to anyone if it misses the mark, and if we’re honest a lot of the time when responses don’t come back well, it’s more to do with the quality of the brief than it is the agency.
 Most agencies are capable of delivering on a brief; they wouldn’t be in business otherwise.
 However, miscommunication and lack of information in an RFP could be why they’re falling at the first hurdle.